The page for smartphones is this place

 Management of Risks and Impact

-The Resona Group has positioned climate change- and nature related risks as top risks that are deemed to possess a high possibility of impacting heavily on its operations.
-In line with this positioning, we have developed a consistent risk management structure placing the foremost emphasis on managing these risks.
+The Resona Group has positioned risks that are deemed to possess a high possibility of impacting heavily on the Resona Group as top risks in order to develop a consistent risk management structure, placing the foremost emphasis on managing these risks.

 Top risks are determined via discussion at the Executive Committee, the Board of Directors and other important bodies.
-Through top risk management, the Company helps Group members share risk recognition while striving to enhance risk governance, prevent the emergence of significant risks, ensure swift response to risk materialization and curb the spread of risk repercussions.
+Through top risk management, the Company is striving to enhance risk governance, prevent the emergence of significant risks, ensure swift response to risk materialization and curb the spread of risk repercussions.

 To address credit risk, which is considered to have a particularly strong impact on the Group’s operations, we are working to step up risk management via, for example, “Initiatives for Socially Responsible Investing and Lending” described below.